andreasfinnman/ContactInformation/README.md

 ## Project Overview

-This project is a work sample as a part of recruitment process at SEB
+This project is a work sample as a part of recruitment process at ----

 ## Getting Started
+Open the ContactInformation.sln solution in Visual Studio.
+There should be two projects loading - 1) ContactInformation.Api and 2) ContactInformation.UnitTests

 ### Prerequisites